Skip to main content

 • The CPS indicates how much time your audience has to read your subtitles.

-Both of these need to be at "healthy" amounts to make sure your subtitles are legible.
+Both need to be at healthy amounts to make sure your subtitles are legible.
 Ideally, you want subtitles that take up a normal amount of space (max.
 42 CPL) and a normal amount of time (max.
 20 CPS).

 Lower CPL and CPS are always better, though lots of little subtitle events (many events with low CPL) or subtitles that stay on screen for a very long time (one or multiple events with very low CPS) can also be distracting for a viewer.

-Can the CPS and CPL vary depending on the project?
+Can CPL and CPS vary depending on the project?

-CPS and CPL are not set in stone.
+CPL and CPS are not set in stone.
 They depend on:

 • The video orientation (portrait and square modes).